-Yet another desktop vaporizer which provides temperature control feature is the Arizer Extreme Q. Once the device is tweaked for the right temperature, and the relevant aromatic compound added to the porcelain dish, simply turn on the fan.
+Yet another Cheap Desktop Vaporizer which provides temperature control feature is the Arizer Extreme Q. Once the device is tweaked for the right temperature, and the relevant aromatic compound added to the porcelain dish, simply turn on the fan.
 The room literally fills up with mind and muscle soothing fragrance.
 The relaxing ambiance can further be enhanced by adding flower petals and assorted flora ingredients.
 This is the magic of optimum temperature control.

 As per Arizer reviews, the best setting for Arizer Solo is either 4 or 5 depending on the person.
 In spite of boasting 7 presets the Arizer Solo as mentioned above provides unmatched vapor quality and feel.
 However, the character of the cloud and its density also depend on the heating elements used in the vaporizer, the material of the oven, its passage and the presence or absence of thermal cooling.

 Incidentally, the Arizer Solo does not allow small increment tweaks, typically 1 degree Celsius, like other vaporizers.

 On the other hand, the DaVinci Ascent Sport allows users to build their own presets.
 The best temperature range hovers between 185°C to 193°C. The device can be set to 230°C maximum.
 Be forewarned that exceeding some of the stipulated temperature ranges can cause severe combustion not to mention poor vapor quality and power drain.